What Wearable Technologies are Important for the Elderly, and Why?

 Technology advances in sensors (miniaturization of them and processing components), communications (Bluetooth and emerging “5G” cellular), “cloud computing” and artificial intelligence (AI), all result in a variety of wearable Internet of Things (IoT) devices.
 That and nanotechnology (body patches and smart clothing) are helping to fuel this explosion.
 Unique to wearable technology is, in many cases, its interface with our biology, for monitoring (particularly vital signs), therapy, and augmentation.

-Another current trend is that medical alert companies, are competing with each other and adding better, and more advanced, wearable devices integrated with their monitoring services for use both inside and outside the home.
+Another current trend is that competition among medical alert companies is resulting in better, and more advanced products.
+Combined with monitoring services, these wearable devices are for use both inside and outside the home.
 These devices are specifically designed for the elderly, featuring fall detection, calling for help from anywhere, fitness, reminders, and communications.

-As discussed in the Digital Health article, in order for healthcare to become predictive instead of reactive, and a major future aspect of Digital Health, wearables on millions of people need to contribute the data required by predictive applications which will use machine learning.
+As discussed in the Digital Health article, healthcare will become predictive instead of reactive and a significant future aspect of Digital Health.
+For this to happen wearables on millions of people need to contribute the data required by predictive applications which will use machine learning.

 Examples of AR that could benefit the elderly are assistance when moving about by highlighting potential hazards, help to navigate as pedestrians, or explaining how devices operate.
 Most VR research relates to cognitive impairment (dementia, etc.).
 The winner of a 2017 MIT competition for healthcare innovations said: “We’re using virtual reality to improve the way we age, so you don’t become isolated, don’t become depressed, and you can keep your mind happy and healthy”.